xz52/cpp-console-calculator/README.md

 2. Navigate to the directory where you saved `Robust_command-line_calculator.cpp`.
 3. Compile the source code using a command like:

-    g++ Robust_command-line_calculator.cpp -o calculator
+    `g++ Robust_command-line_calculator.cpp -o calculator`

     (This command creates an executable file named `calculator`).
-    Note: If you're a windows user then you have to add the extension '.exe' for your excutable file.
+    Note: If you're a windows user then you have to add the extension `.exe` for your excutable file.

 ### Execution
 1. Run the compiled executable from your terminal:

-    ./calculator
+    `./calculator`

     (On Windows, you might simply type `calculator.exe` or `calculator` and press Enter).